SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 - raison d'etat leads to balance of power
 	- states all crush others when they gain power cus it's their best interest
-	- we can represent this scenario with a reward square,
+	- we can represent this scenario with a payoff matrix,